-An LLM personal statement is your chance to describe and showcase your career interest, work experience, ambitions and skills to the university that you aim to obtain your LLM degree from.
+An essential part of your LLM application, the LLM personal statement is your chance to describe and showcase your career interest, work experience, ambitions and skills to the university that you aim to obtain your LLM degree from.

 It can be a double-edged sword getting you to your destination.
 How?
 If you are one of the strong candidates deserving of a place in the university, the personal statement can act as your key weapon of choice that can secure you a place.
 However, it could weaken your case if you didn’t manage to get information across in the best possible way!
 Therefore, by starting early on, you can work your way through the structure and save enough time to get the draft reviewed by your family and peers.